Best Practices for Securing Databases in the Cloud

 - Ensure no SQL Databases allow ingress 0.0.0.0/0 (ANY IP) for Microsoft Azure

-- Ensure that Cloud SQL database instances are configured with automated backups for GCP
+- Ensure that Cloud SQL database instances are configured with automated backups for Google Cloud

-- Ensure that Cloud SQL database instances require all incoming connections to use SSL for GCP
+- Ensure that Cloud SQL database instances require all incoming connections to use SSL for Google Cloud

 - Ensure parameter 'log_connections' is set to 'ON' for PostgreSQL Database for Alibaba Cloud